t-msn/llvm-project/llvm/docs/CommandGuide/lit.rst

  Track the wall time individual tests take to execute and includes the results in the summary output.
 This is useful for determining which tests in a test suite take the most time to execute.

+.. option:: --no-execute

+ Don't execute any tests (assume PASS).

+.. option:: --xunit-xml-output XUNIT_XML_OUTPUT

+ Write XUnit-compatible XML test reports to the specified file.

+.. option:: --resultdb-output RESULTDB_OUTPUT

+ Write LuCI ResuldDB compatible JSON to the specified file.

+.. option:: --time-trace-output TIME_TRACE_OUTPUT

+ Write Chrome tracing compatible JSON to the specified file.

+.. option::  --allow-empty-runs

+ Do not fail the run if all tests are filtered out.

 .. option:: --ignore-fail